PragaL15/Learning_ts/angular_learn.md

    - `dynamic`: Generates HTML at runtime for each request.

 ---
+## Angular 17 - Modular Architecture
+1. No more NgModule
+2. No more default AppModule
+3. Everything is standalone so we could use them irectly without importing the module as it's standalone.
+4. Still modules are supported in this versions.
+5. Components will communicate with each oher using the input and output decerators.

 ## Interfaces
 **Definition**: An interface defines the shape or structure of an object, acting as a contract that specifies properties and methods.